codengine/SOTFEdit/README.md

 blueprints, mark them as "almost finished", take them down and use the resources to build new stuff.

+If you want to build larger structures like shelters in a cave or bunker, you have to place a small blueprint first ( like a chair), then change its type and save.

 ## Weather

 There is one very important thing.
 If you only change the season, it will be reverted immediately when the game